 Preschool activities that support healthy eating are an important part of your Food & Nutrition theme preschool lesson plans.
 It’s important to keep things playful using games and activities to teach kids that healthy eating can be fun and enjoyable.

-Nutrition Week Activities for Teaching Healthy Eating
+Nutrition Week for Kids

 One way to help children make good choices when it comes to eating habits is to allow them to play with food!
 At least when it comes in a printable.
-These six healthy eating activities for kids are not only crowd pleasers, but they are so effective in teaching children about food groups and how to eat healthily.

 Fruit and Vegetable Riddles

 Each card has three clues.
 Set out two picture cards that can be possible answers (like two fruits, one obviously being the answer).
 Read the riddle, one clue at a time, to the preschoolers until they guess the fruit or vegetable.
-After the preschoolers discover the answer, it’s fun to talk about the answer and their experience with it.

 You can even show your preschoolers the real fruit or vegetable and have a tasting at snack time.
+Or make a list of new foods to purchase at the grocery store!

 Fruit and Vegetable Pattern Cards